 About our Speaker

-Kate Ott, PhD, is a Christian social ethicist addressing the formation of moral communities with specializations in technology, youth and young adults, sexuality, pedagogy and professional ethics.
+Kate Ott, PhD, is a Christian social ethicist addressing the formation of moral communities with specializations in technology, youth and young adults, sexuality, pedagogy, and professional ethics.
 She serves as the Jerre and Mary Joy Stead Professor of Christian Social Ethics and director of the Stead Center for Ethics and Values at Garrett-Evangelical Theological Seminary in Evanston, IL.
-She is author of Christian Ethics for a Digital Society and Sex, Tech, and Faith: Ethics for a Digital Age as well as additional books, articles, and chapters.
+She is the author of Christian Ethics for a Digital Society and Sex, Tech, and Faith: Ethics for a Digital Age, as well as additional books, articles, and chapters.
 For more on her work, see http://www.kateott.org.

 Workshops

 The WCC Annual Meeting offers the opportunity to attend a variety of workshop sessions on topics related to church and society.
 Among the offerings this year are two workshops with Dr. Ott.
-You can indicate your interest in these sessions when you register for Annual Meeting.
-Registration opens in September.

 Q&A with Kate Ott | Conversation with our speaker is often a popular opportunity to spend time up close and have a deeper engagement with the issues raised during the keynote.
 This will be a curated conversation.
 We suggest that participants arrive with questions in mind so they can write them on provided notecards for our moderator.
 We may not be able to address every question individually.